casanoe/dzBasic/README.md

 Its main characteristics are:
 - code is stored in the description field of any devices
 - it is possible to check or make action on a group of devices in one command
-- it contains a more advanced notification system (thanks to [papoo ](https://pon.fr/dzvents-fonction-de-notification-universelle/)for the idea)
+- it contains a more advanced notification system
 - less code to make the most usually commands
 - use and simply share more complex dzVents scripts as dzBasic plugin (3 more commands line are enough)